 To qualify for H-1B sponsorship, a position must require at least a bachelor's degree in specific field(s) of study.
 H-1B petitions are filed by the employer.
 As such, an individual in the United States in H-1B status is only authorized to work for their sponsoring employer.

-To request H-1B sponsorship from the OIS, you must have Sunapsis access.
+To request H-1B sponsorship from OIS, you must have Sunapsis access.
 Gain Host Department Access to Sunapsis

 1. Perform a prevailing wage analysis.